apache/spark/docs/structured-streaming-kafka-integration.md

 configuration (Spark can use Kafka's dynamic JAAS configuration feature).
 For further information about delegation tokens, see [Kafka delegation token docs](http://kafka.apache.org/documentation/#security_delegation_token).

 The process is initiated by Spark's Kafka delegation token provider.
-When `spark.kafka.bootstrap.servers` set, Spark considers the following log in options, in order of preference:
+When `spark.kafka.bootstrap.servers` is set, Spark considers the following log in options, in order of preference:
 - **JAAS login configuration**, please see example below.
 - **Keytab file**, such as,